Brandi Glanville Catches Car Thief In The Act Just Weeks After Home Break-In

 “I’m fine but just shaken up.
 This happened mid-day when the boys and I were home,” she explained last month.
 “We have an alarm, but it wasn’t set because we were there and I felt safe in my home because we have a security system and gates.”

-With Glanville at home during the break-in were her two sons with former husband Eddie Cibrian, Mason, 15, and Jake, 11,.
+With Glanville during the break-in were her two sons with former husband Eddie Cibrian — Mason, 15, and Jake, 11.

 “[The] scariest thing is thinking what could’ve happened if either myself or one of my boys walked in on them in the process of robbing us,” she added.